 Below we have compiled a list of questions we hear most often regarding criminal law.
-To speak further with the attorneys at Hoffman Walker & Smith, please set up a consultation by calling 859-371-2227 or contacting us online.
+To speak further with the attorneys at Hoffman Walker & Knauf, please set up a consultation by calling 859-371-2227 or contacting us online.

 Typically, the answer is no. If you have been charged with a crime that is serious enough for the prosecutor to consider jail time, then community service, no matter how much, may be off the table as a replacement.
 However, if you have a history of community service then, as your attorneys, we will use every bit of useful information available to present to the prosecutor as mitigating evidence.
 Such mitigating evidence could lead to a reduction in your sentence.